 Slowly add the dry white wine.

 - You can adjust the amount of liqueur to match your personal taste; more liqueur will make a sweeter drink.

 - Pouring the liqueur into the glass first allows it to mix naturally with the wine.
 If you put the wine in first and then added the liqueur, you'll need to stir the drink to mix them together.

-The combination of dry white wine and crème de cassis became popular in French cafes in the middle of the 19th century.
-It was further popularized by Felix Kir after World War II.
-The then-mayor of Dijon in Burgundy, France, served the drink often to promote his region's fine products (wine and crème de cassis).
+The combination of dry white wine and crème de cassis became popular in French cafés in the middle of the 19th century.
+After World War II, it was further popularized by Felix Kir, the then-mayor of Dijon in Burgundy, France, who served the drink often to promote his region's fine products (wine and crème de cassis).
 The name kir has been associated with the drink ever since and has become generic enough that Webster's Dictionary lists it in lower case.